metey17/SE3355_Final/README.md

   - `rating`: Number (1-10 scale)

 ## Assumptions
-- Users register with a unique username and email.
+- Users register with  username and email.
 - Each user can make multiple comments.
 - Movies and comments are visible to everyone.
 - Each movie can have multiple comments.